carefree0910/carefree-creator/README.md

 If you only need your own checkpoint to generate images, it will be handy to choose the `sd_v1.5` as the `version`.
 In this case, we'll use your checkpoint by default.

-> This process **CANNOT** be reversed!
-If you want to use the original model, you'll have to restart your server. 😔
+> This process can be reversed by pressing the `Reset` button! 😉

 ## Textual Inversion